Ohio Mechanics Lien Frequently Asked Questions

 Can I include Attorney’s Fees, Collection Costs, or Other Amounts in the Lien Total?

-No. Extra amounts are not includable in Ohio mechanic’s liens.
+No. Extra amounts can not be included in Ohio mechanics liens.
 In fact, if the lien claimant is not in direct contract with the property owner, even interest is not allowed.
 Attorney’s fees may be awarded to a lien claimant in a successful foreclosure action at the discretion of the court.

 Will My Ohio Lien Have Priority Over Pre-Existing Mortgages or Construction Loans?